dartungar/obsidian-mood-tracker/README.md

 # Mood Tracker
 Mood Tracker for Obsidian.md, inspired by [Amazing Marvin's](https://amazingmarvin.com/) Mood Tracker.

+> The data is stored in your vault, in plain JSON, in case you need to use it in another application.

 ## Track Your Moods & Emotions
 Track your overall mood and more nuanced emotions.
 Add notes to entries.